hn303/CamLandEc-RM03/supervision1.md

 **Submission Date**: before Supervision 1

 ## Instructions
-1. Please download and install QGIS standalone install version according to your platform: https://qgis.org/en/site/forusers/download.html
+1. Please download and install QGIS standalone install version according to your platform:[link](https://qgis.org/en/site/forusers/download.html)
 2. Read through the tasks carefully.
 You may face problems if you overlook any of the steps.
 3. Remember to save the QGIS document regularly.
 4. Save all the files used or prepared in your assignment (kml, shapefiles, map document, etc.).
-5. Go through the tutorial on converting spreadsheet or csv file to shapefile using QGIS: https://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html
+5. Go through the tutorial on converting spreadsheet or csv file to shapefile using QGIS:[link](https://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html)
 6. All figures in the assignment are for illustration purpose only and do not necessarily depict the actual data

 Note: functions and filename are `highlighted` in this document.